Groundbreaking at Beverly Village for Living & the Arts

-BEVERLY, MA - Harborlight Homes and Beacon Communities have broken ground on Beverly Village for Living and the Arts (BVLA) at the historic former home of Briscoe Middle School.
+BEVERLY, MA - Harborlight Homes and Beacon Communities have broken ground on Beverly Village for Living & the Arts (BVLA) at the historic former home of Briscoe Middle School.
 Upon completion, the development will be a mixed-use community centered around affordable housing for seniors.

 The groundbreaking event on March 6, 2023 included a speaking program featuring Massachusetts Lieutenant Governor Kim Driscoll, Department of Housing and Community Development Undersecretary Jennifer Maddox, Beverly Mayor Michael Cahill, State Senator Joan Lovely, State Representative Jerry Parisella, and MassHousing VP of Multifamily Housing, Mark Teden.

 The adaptive reuse plan will creatively transform the school’s existing footprint into a vibrant, livable space that is service-enriched and offers a multitude of resident amenities.
 Former classrooms will be turned into 85 units of affordable housing for low-income seniors, and locker rooms will become six live/work studios with an artist occupancy preference.
 The auditorium will be preserved for future use as a community performing arts space, maintaining the building’s historic connection to its community.
 The former gymnasium will house resident amenities including a community room, computer learning center, wellness and fitness spaces, library and reading room, as well as a workshop.
 Outdoor amenity spaces will include a terrace and patio.

 “This is a great day for the city and region to honor this historic building and how it will now serve Beverly,” said Andrew DeFranza, executive director for Harborlight Homes.
 “For the first 100 years, it was a place of education.
 For the next 100, it will be home, a thriving senior affordable community.
 Harborlight Homes is grateful to be part of this important project and respectful renovation.”